 An author of a wide diversity of peer-reviewed journals including more than 130 original articles, commentaries and editorials, as well as 25 book chapters, Dr. Gaba is also the lead author of the well-recognized book, Crisis Management in Anesthesiology, now in its 2nd edition.
-After playing an integral role the editorial boards of several academic and medical journals, Dr. Gaba became the active Editor-in-Chief of the only indexed, peer-reviewed journal on simulation, Simulation in Healthcare published by the Society for Simulation in Healthcare (SSH) for 11 years and is currently the Founding Editor-in-Chief.
+After playing an integral role on the editorial boards of several academic and medical journals, Dr. Gaba became the active Editor-in-Chief of the only indexed, peer-reviewed journal on simulation, Simulation in Healthcare, published by the Society for Simulation in Healthcare (SSH) for 11 years and is currently the Founding Editor-in-Chief.
 He was also the Secretary of the Anesthesia Patient Safety Foundation for 17 years.

 Included among a long list of diverse interests, Dr. Gaba is a voracious reader of a long variety of topics, avidly follows developments in physics and space sciences, occasionally plays golf, bridge and rides a short wheelbase recumbent road bicycle.
-Previous activities have included epee fencing, flying, scuba diving, rock climbing, soccer, skiing and glass blowing.
+Previous activities have included epee fencing, flying, scuba diving, rock climbing, soccer, skiing ,and glass blowing.

-Boards, Advisory Committees and Professional Organizations
+Boards, Advisory Committees, and Professional Organizations

 - Member of the American Society of Anesthesiologists Simulation Education Committee